Bite-Back: No Fin To Declare

-The charity is currently working with the Marine Species Conservation team at DEFRA and Green MEP Jean Lambert to change the personal import allowance, re-evaluate the legislation and vote to make it illegal to bring any shark fins into the EU.
+Despite the charity working with the Marine Species Conservation team at DEFRA and Green MEP Jean Lambert to change the personal import allowance, re-evaluate the legislation and vote to make it illegal to bring any shark fins into the EU, progress was slow and arduous.

+Following Brexit, in 2022 a breakthrough in the campaign occurred when Christina Rees MP brought a private members bill to parliament calling for a UK ban on the import and export of all shark fins.
+Using materials provided by Bite-Back, Christina Rees MP worked to educate and inspire colleagues in parliament to back her bill.
+After three readings in the House of Commons, the private members bill transferred to the House of Lords for three further readings.
+In both Houses the bill attracted unanimous support from every party.
+And in June 2023 King Charles III signed the bill into law, making the UK the first country in Europe to impose a ban on the import and export of shark fins.

 Media activity

 Mind Your Language

 In July 2018 Bite-Back launched a campaign for responsible shark journalism, reminding media that Jaws was not a documentary and calling for the press to stop describing sharks as 'killers', 'monsters' and 'beasts'.
 Supported by celebrities including Hugh Fearnley-Whittingstall and Steve Backshall, the charity's "Media Guidelines" aim to help UK and international press report shark encounters more accurately and in a way that won't thwart shark conservation initiatives.

 The campaign also received the support of Wendy Benchley, wife of Jaws author Peter Benchley, who worked with her husband as a marine conservation advocate to overcome the excessive fear of sharks prompted by the novel.

 Bite-Back's quest to inspire responsible shark journalism inspired much debate across national radio stations, with campaign director Graham Buckingham interviewed by UK stations including Heart, LBC and on the BBC Radio 2 Breakfast Show.